The ‘next normal’: Ardagh Group and O-I Glass invest in low-carbon footprint furnaces with innovative glassmaking technology

 O-I Glass invests millions in new furnace technology in France, increasing production capacity and lowering CO2 emissions

-Equally, in France, O-I Glass – one of the world’s leading container glass products, with operations in 10 European countries – is investing 34 million euros in the O-I Glass plant in Vayres for a new Gas Oxy Advanced Technology furnace (GOAT).
-Set to be finalised by the end of 2022, their new GOAT furnace will be equipped with an energy recovery system for heating raw materials, supplied by a new on-site oxygen production unit.
-Using oxygen as the main energy source, the new furnace will reduce CO2 emissions by 20% and nitrogen oxides (NOx) emissions by 60%.
+Equally, in France, O-I Glass – one of the world’s leading container glass products, with operations in 10 European countries – invested 50 million euros in their plant in Vayres for a new Gas Oxy Advanced Technology furnace (GOAT).
+Their new GOAT furnace is equipped with an energy recovery system for heating raw materials, supplied by a new on-site oxygen production unit.
+Using oxygen as the main energy source, these investments in the sustainable performance of the furnace are set to reduce CO2 emissions by 20% and nitrogen oxides (NOx) emissions by 60%.

 The glass industry aims for a major green industrial transition by 2050

-With the International Year of Glass in full swing, it’s no surprise that the main theme of this year’s Furnace Solutions Conference was about the glass industry’s efforts to decarbonise and find solutions to climate change.
+With 2022 being the International Year of Glass, it’s no surprise that the main theme of the year’s Furnace Solutions Conference was about the glass industry’s efforts to decarbonise and find solutions to climate change.
 The glass industry’s decarbonisation objective is clear: to continue investing in multiple R&D innovation paths and transition to a resource-efficient and low-carbon European economy.
 Ardagh and O-I Glass are just two examples of how glass industry remains strongly committed to long-term industrial transformation, with scores of other investments in new sustainable technologies taking place, from Italy’s hydrogen-powered Divina pilot to Gerresheimer’s hybrid furnace in Germany.

 The call to transform the glass industry is ambitious, with many “transformative” technologies needed to reduce carbon emissions during production.
 But the industry is on the right track to ensure the long-term sustainability of glass production, along with the entire glass packaging value chain.
 By addressing our biggest challenge (CO2), the industry can offer a future-proof packaging that is healthy, circular, and climate-neutral – so that glass can continue to be the packaging material of choice for brands and consumers alike, for generations to come.